 Brisbane’s best Italian restaurants

 What’s the secret behind Mona Lisa’s smile?
-For one, she got to eat Italian her whole life.
+For one, she got to eat Italian food her whole life.

 While many cuisines go in and out of style, Italian pizzas, pastas, and paninis have stood the test of time.
 And, alas, while we can’t whisk off to the cobbled streets of Naples or bask under the Tower of Pisa in Rome right now, at least we have these tortellini-amazing Italian restaurants at home to tide us over.

-Here’s our pick of Brisbane’s best Italian as part of our series of articles on Brisbane’s top restaurants.
 From traditional mum-and-pop to modern date night -joints, these are the places that keep us coming back for more.